imazen/imageflow/development.md

 //If using a managed language, make sure you pin your reader/writer structs & functions.
 ImageJob_destroy(c, job);
-Context_destroy(c); //Destroying the context should ensure any ImageSource caches are freed. return 0;
+flow_context_destroy(c); //Destroying the context should ensure any ImageSource caches are freed. return 0;

 ```